ckeditor/ckeditor5/docs/getting-started/setup/typescript-support.md

 	translations: ['en', 'de'],
 });

-// Now you can use CKEditor, CKEditorPremiumFeatures, and CKBox. const { CaseChange } = CKEditorPremiumFeatures;
+// Now you can use CKEditor and CKEditorPremiumFeatures. const { CaseChange } = CKEditorPremiumFeatures;
 const { Alignment } = CKEditor;
 ```